This Upper Body Workout Takes Under 15 Minutes — & Will Make You “Good Sore”

-When the pandemic hit the U.S., Kelsey Wells, like many of us, had to switch to at-home workouts.
+When the pandemic hit, Kelsey Wells, like many of us, had to switch to at-home workouts.
 The trainer started, naturally, with her own program: PWR At Home, weight-training workouts that are available through Kayla Itsines' SWEAT app.

 She knew, though, that there was "a massive amount" of folks who didn't have the proper equipment to complete that program, since gyms were closed.
 So she designed a workout just for them: PWR Zero Equipment, 10 weeks of bodyweight and cardio workouts, all of which can be completed in a small space, in under 30 minutes.
 It launches today.